How To Form a Nonprofit

 - If you incorporate, your nonprofit's name cannot be the same as any other corporation in your state.
 Your state's corporation's office can help you find out whether your name is already taken.
 Some states' websites have searchable name databases that help speed up this process.

-- Your nonprofit's name cannot be trademarked by another business.
+- Another business cannot trademark your nonprofit's name.
 Check the United States Patent and Trademark Office's (USPTO's) searchable database.

 Get an Employer Identification Number (EIN)